 AI Age: Distribution is All You Need!

-Why Distribution is the New Moat
+Why Is Distribution the Decisive Moat in the AI Era?

-ā€œFirst time founders are obsessed with product.
-Second time founders are obsessed with distribution.ā€ — Justin Kan
+“First time founders are obsessed with product.
+Second time founders are obsessed with distribution.” — Justin Kan

 1. Embedded Workflows vs. New Destinations